Chart Color Schemes

 Yeronga's population aligns closely with national norms in age terms

-The median age in Yeronga is 39 years, which is slightly higher than Greater Brisbane's average of 36 years and close to Australia's median age of 38 years.
-Compared to Greater Brisbane, Yeronga has a higher proportion of residents aged 85+ (4.0%) but fewer residents aged 5-14 years (8.6%).
-Between the 2021 Census and present, the population aged 75 to 84 has increased from 6.6% to 7.3%.
-Conversely, the proportion of residents aged 25 to 34 has decreased from 15.2% to 14.4%.
+The median age in Yeronga is 39 years, slightly higher than Greater Brisbane's average of 36 years and close to Australia's median of 38 years.
+Compared to Greater Brisbane, Yeronga has a higher proportion of residents aged 75-84 (7.8%) but fewer residents aged 5-14 (8.6%).
+Between the 2021 Census and the present day, the percentage of Yeronga's population aged 75-84 has increased from 6.6% to 7.8%, while the proportion of those aged 25-34 has decreased from 15.2% to 13.7%.
 By 2041, Yeronga's age composition is projected to change significantly.
-The number of residents aged 85+ is expected to grow by 138%, reaching 709 from 298.
-This growth will contribute to a higher proportion of residents aged 65 and above, who are projected to comprise 61% of the population increase.
-Conversely, populations aged 0-4 years and 25-34 years are projected to decrease.
+The number of residents aged 85 and above is expected to grow by 125%, reaching 705 from 313.
+Those aged 65 and above are projected to comprise 61% of the population growth in Yeronga, while declines are expected for those aged 0-4 and 25-34 years old.